michac789/CS50-AI/README.md

 ### Crossword - Explanation

 This AI generates a random crossword based on a list of words to use, that fits into a given structure of a crossword puzzle.
-This project mainly focuses on solving constraint satisfaction problem, by implementing various algorithm including enforcing arc and node consistency, backtracking, and pruning using MRV and degree heuristic.
+This project mainly focuses on solving [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem), by implementing various algorithm including [enforcing arc and node consistency](https://en.wikipedia.org/wiki/Local_consistency#Local_consistency), [ac3](https://en.wikipedia.org/wiki/AC-3_algorithm), [backtracking](https://en.wikipedia.org/wiki/Backtracking#Pseudocode), and pruning using MRV and degree heuristic.

 ### Crossword - How To Run